kamjin1996/AnswerQuickly/README.md

 ## Usage

 - Open [Answer Quickly](https://answer-quickly.vercel.app/) directly to complete any of your actions, including contributions.
+You can log in via github.

 ## Deploy on Vercel